3D Aerobatics

 3D Aerobatics or 3D flying is a form of flying using flying aircraft to perform specific aerial maneuvers.
-They are usually performed when the aircraft had been intentionally placed in a stalled position.
+They are usually performed when the aircraft had been intentionally placed in a stalled position for purposes of entertainment or display.
+They are also often referred to as post-stall maneuvers, as they occur after aerodynamic stall has occurred and standard control surface deflections, as used in flight, are not effective.